MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/index.md

 ::: zone target="chromeless"

-This guide provides interactive steps that let you try features as they’re introduced.
+This guide provides interactive steps that let you try features as they're introduced.
 To come back to where you left off, use the breadcrumb for navigation.

 ::: zone-end